Misfits (TV series): Series 5 (2013)

-On the one year anniversary of the Storm, Rudy Two and Abbey hold a birthday party which unleashes chaos as people begin to realise that ecstasy reverses their powers.
+On the first anniversary of the Storm, Rudy Two and Abbey hold a birthday party which unleashes chaos as people begin to realise that ecstasy reverses their powers.
 All the powers that Alex has taken are placed into one girl, Sarah, while Jess is blinded, and Mark briefly becomes human again.
-With the powers of Satanic conversion, object inversion and hypnotic breasts, Sarah begins to wreak havoc on the party; killing Mark by turning him inside out and successfully converting all of the gang but Alex to Satanism.
-With no options left, Alex is forced to kill Sarah by using her new-found power of being accident prone against her.
+With the powers of Satanic conversion, object inversion and hypnotic breasts, Sarah begins to wreak havoc on the party, killing Mark by turning him inside out and successfully converting all of the gang but Alex to Satanism.
+With no options left, Alex is forced to kill Sarah by using her newfound power of being accident-prone against her.
 Rudy Two and Helen, who have begun a relationship, are attacked by Tim, who can no longer control his power.
-Karen saves the duo by stabbing Tim in the back and Rudy Two and all three of them bury him under the flyover before they, along with Sam, agree to become "proper" superheroes.
+Karen saves the duo by stabbing Tim in the back, and Rudy Two and all three bury him under the flyover before they, along with Sam, agree to become "proper" superheroes.

-In the finale, Rudy and Jess are having difficulties in their relationship due to Rudy not being there for her when she needs him.
-Jess ends up sleeping with a man she meets at the bar, Luke, who uses his power to throw them both forward in time by a year where Jess has had Luke's baby, Leo.
-Jess demands to be returned to the present and when Luke refuses, escapes his flat to go and find the rest of the gang.
-In the year gone by, Finn has started working as a trainee probation worker, Alex is still working at the bar and Abbey has been holding a sign for a golf sale that doesn't actually exist.
+In the finale, Rudy and Jess have difficulties in their relationship due to Rudy not being there for her when she needs him.
+Jess ends up sleeping with a man she meets at the bar, Luke, who uses his power to throw them both forward in time by a year, where Jess has had Luke's baby, Leo.
+Jess demands to be returned to the present, and when Luke refuses, she escapes his flat to go and find the rest of the gang.
+In the year that has passed, Finn has started working as a trainee probation worker, Alex is still working at the bar, and Abbey has been holding a sign for a golf sale that doesn't exist.
 When most of the gang are assembled in the bar and have overcome their shock at Jess's reappearance (they all thought she was dead due to her disappearance), Rudy reappears, looking shabby due to his grooming regimen having gone out the window.
-Rudy and Jess reconcile with each other and Rudy agrees to love her baby "as though he was [his] own".
+Rudy and Jess reconcile, and Rudy agrees to love her baby "as though he was [his] own".